 Bottom Line

 Knowing how to make an upholstered tufted headboard can save you money.
-It also gives you the satisfaction of having something made with your own two hands.
-I definitely recommend trying it if you have a free afternoon.
-But first, head to our site for the best selection of fabrics to use.
+It also gives you the satisfaction of having something made with your hands.
+I recommend trying it if you have a free afternoon.
+But first, head to our site for the best selection of fabrics.